 While the Sport trim is best for racers and sports car lovers, both the Sport and Touring trims do offer a Sport Driving Mode.
 By the press of a button, you can knock the 2022 Honda Civic into a peppier version of itself.
 When you’re in Sport Mode, your meter will turn red, and your drive will adjust to feel more like a sports car.
 This mode helps to improve the throttle, increasing your acceleration.

-Similarly, Eco Mode allows drivers to enjoy the more fuel-efficient side of the Honda Civic, while Normal Mode will put you somewhere in between.
+Similarly, Eco Mode allows drivers to enjoy the more fuel-efficient side of this new Honda car, while Normal Mode will put you somewhere in between.
 Additionally, Eco Mode will not cause the Civic to underperform.
 Rather, it reduces pull on your fuel from the air conditioning, throttle, and more to lessen fuel usage.
 If you’re all about saving money while also saving the environment as a domino effect, then you’ll definitely enjoy the Civic’s Eco Mode.
 Overall, what makes the 2022 Honda Civic so great is its ability to balance fuel efficiency with sporty handling.

 No matter which Civic trim you choose, you’ll be getting the same smooth-shifting transmission.
 There’s no available manual transmission on the Civic sedan now, and instead, you’ve got an automatic CVT transmission standard across every trim.
 Don’t be disappointed in Honda’s new shift (no pun intended).
 It’s actually a positive change overall.
 This new transmission will downshift early, making driving easier and smoother, and lessening wear and tear.
 As usual, Honda has succeeded in creating a fun, sporty driving experience at an affordable price.